Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 - We start with planning things out (planning)
 - Then we get to work on doing what we planned (doing the work)
-- We can't stop there, we have to check the work for mistakes or bugs (checking the work).
+- We can't stop there, we have to check the work for mistakes or bugs (checking the work)
 - As we iron out bugs in the vacation plan, we should check in on the overview of the project to see if we are on track (big picture review)

 We recommend doing things in order if you can.
 This will really let you see the power of how SpiraPlan helps you connect your work together.
 This in turn helps you better understand your progress and better meet your goals.
 That being said, this is your time and your time is precious.
 We have designed this guide so that you can dip into any part you want at ant time.
 However you approach it and whatever edition of Spira you have, there will be clear signposts and tips to guide you along the way.